How to Find Hope

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.” – John 3:16

 But Jesus did not just die.
 He conquered sin, and thus the consequence of sin (death), by rising from the grave.
 We’re not talking a zombie here.
-We’re talking the living, breathing, eating, thinking, can touch Him, in-the-flesh person.
+We’re talking about the living, breathing, eating, thinking, can-touch Him, in-the-flesh Jesus.

 Jesus is STILL alive, in the flesh, living in Heaven at the right hand of God the Father.